-Shull provides an enriched, innovative and challenging curriculum which includes the Common Core Standards integrated, whenever possible, for a richer curriculum.
-The curriculum, while planned with an awareness of Common Core standards and guidelines, also utilizes individualized learning environments through differentiated instruction in small groups and independent computer learning programs.
+Shull provides an enriched, innovative and challenging curriculum which includes the Common Core Standards.
+The curriculum, while planned with an awareness of Common Core standards and guidelines, also utilizes individualized learning through differentiated instruction such as small groups and independent computer learning programs.
 The school is renowned for its strong reading intervention programs.
 The curriculum is designed to teach and reinforce phonemic awareness, phonics, fluency, vocabulary and comprehension until all children reach or exceed grade level reading ability.